enonic/xp/modules/wem-webapp/src/main/webapp/admin/resources/lib/readme.txt

-3rd party framework and libraries only.
+3rd party framework and libraries only!

 Remember to add license info to NOTICE.txt